 If you don’t know whether or not your oven can clean itself, look on the nob and there will be a setting for cleaning.
 This process isn’t complicated; all it does is heat the oven to a really high heat and burn off everything stuck inside.
 Your oven will emit a pretty terrible smell, so open windows and keep kids and pets away from the kitchen until it has cooled.

-Step 1- For some ovens you have to lock it yourself, but others lock it automatically whenever you start the cleaning process.
+Step 1- For some ovens you have to lock it yourself, but others lock automatically whenever you start the cleaning process.
+Check your oven safety lock to make sure you know how to use it as necessary.

-Step 2- Press the button or move the knob for cleaning.
+Step 2- Press the button or move the knob to activate cleaning.

 Step 3- It takes anywhere from two to six hours to complete the process and the door will unlock when it’s finished.